 How to Make Pumpkin Cinnamon Rolls With Crescent Roll Dough

-Preheat your oven to 350 degrees F and grease a 9×13 baking dish with butter or cooking spray.
+- Prepare: Preheat your oven to 350 degrees F, and grease a 9×13 baking dish with butter or cooking spray.

-On a lightly floured surface, use a rolling pin to roll out the dough until it’s a flat rectangle.
-Pinch the seams together, then spread the pumpkin puree over the entire surface of the dough in an even layer.
+- Prepare and Top the Dough: On a lightly floured surface, use a rolling pin to roll out the dough until it’s a flat rectangle.
+Pinch the seams together.
+Then, spread the pumpkin puree over the entire surface of the dough in an even layer.
 Sprinkle the brown sugar, pumpkin pie spice, and salt over the puree.

-Roll the dough into a log, then use a sharp knife or dental floss (seriously, it works!) to cut the log into 8 or 9 slices.
-Place each roll in the baking dish.
+- Form the Rolls: Roll the dough into a log, and use a sharp knife or dental floss (seriously, it works!) to cut the log into 8 or 9 slices.
+Place each roll in the prepared baking dish.

-Place the pan in the oven and bake for 20 to 25 minutes, or until the Pumpkin Cinnamon Rolls are golden brown.
+- Bake: Place the pan in the oven, and bake for 20 to 25 minutes or until the Pumpkin Cinnamon Rolls are golden brown.
 Let them cool in the pan for 10 minutes.

-While the rolls cool, start the frosting.
-Whisk together the cream cheese and powdered sugar in a medium bowl, then beat in the butter and vanilla.
+- Make the Frosting: While the rolls cool, start the frosting.
+Whisk together the cream cheese and powdered sugar in a medium bowl.
+Then, beat in the butter and vanilla.
 If needed, stir in milk a tablespoon at a time to thin the frosting until it reaches your desired consistency.

-Frost the Pumpkin Cinnamon Rolls after they’ve cooled slightly, but are still slightly warm.
+- Finish: Frost the Pumpkin Cinnamon Rolls after they’ve cooled slightly, but are still warm.
 Serve immediately.

 How to Store Pumpkin Cinnamon Rolls

-These Pumpkin Cinnamon Rolls are definitely best enjoyed fresh, but if you have any leftovers, you can pop them in the fridge in an airtight container for 2 to 3 days, or just leave them in the pan and cover it with plastic wrap.
+These Pumpkin Cinnamon Rolls are definitely best enjoyed fresh.
+However, if you have any leftovers, you can pop them in the fridge in an airtight container for 2 to 3 days.
+Or, just leave them in the pan, and cover it with plastic wrap.

 Let the rolls come to room temperature before serving, or heat them up in the microwave just enough to warm the rolls without completely melting the frosting.

 The best way to freeze Pumpkin Cinnamon Rolls is unfrosted!
-But, that’s not usually an option, so here’s your next best bet.
-Set the rolls on a parchment-lined sheet pan and place this in the freezer; once the frosting is solid, you can transfer the cinnamon rolls to a freezer bag or airtight container for up to 3 months.
+Unfortunately, that’s not usually an option, so here’s your next best bet.
+Set the rolls on a parchment-lined sheet pan, and place them in the freezer.
+Once the frosting is solid, you can transfer the cinnamon rolls to a freezer bag or airtight container for up to 3 months.
 (If you have to stack them, parchment paper will keep them from sticking to each other.)

 Cinnamon rolls aren’t exactly healthy, but everything in moderation, right?
-These Pumpkin Cinnamon Rolls are a little healthier than the typical recipe, though, because instead of spreading butter over the dough, we use pumpkin puree, which is a good source of fiber, vitamins, and minerals.
-They’re also lower in calories thanks to the crescent roll dough.
+These Pumpkin Cinnamon Rolls are a little healthier than the typical recipe.
+This is because we use pumpkin puree instead of spreading butter over the dough.
+Pure pumpkin puree is a good source of fiber, vitamins, and minerals, which adds some nourishment to the dish.
+They’re also lower in calories thanks to the crescent roll dough!